Botox – Beyond Cosmetic Fixes

 - Make sure your physician will follow up with you and be available after treatment should any problems arise.

 BOTOX is a very useful drug providing it is administered by a licensed physician, used in appropriate doses, and injected in the right areas.
-Book a complimentary consultation with Dr. Pascoe at Viva Medical Aesthetics to find out more about how Botox might be able to help you.
+Book a consultation with Dr. Pascoe at Viva Medical Aesthetics to find out more about how Botox might be able to help you.

 Posted in: Botox & Fillers